Tuesday, August 12, 2025

 Source: William Clayton, Joseph Smith’s secretary, Historical Record, vol. 6, page 226

-The images above is from King David’s Love Life: How Many Wives Did David Have? by Ana Coteneanu.
+The images above are from King David’s Love Life: How Many Wives Did David Have? by Ana Coteneanu.
 As she writes in her article:

 The Royal Harem: How Many Wives and Concubines Did David Have?